Wha are the cheapest plans for less than $30 ?

 We’ve done the research for you.
 The plans on this page are the cheapest in Australia.
 They all cost less than $30 per month.

-- Lebara, Amaysim and Boost offer best value <$30
+- Lebara, OVO and Kogan offer best value <$30

 - Use resellers of Telstra's, Optus' & Vodafone's networks